 to many countries throughout west and central Africa.
 While the incidence of the disease has sharply decreased

 over the last two decades, thanks to the introduction of active screening campaigns and vector control, it still

 We already know that both risk of infection and participation in active screening campaigns are drivers of HAT transmission, with evidence to suggest that there is a group of individuals within the greater population who are at higher risk of exposure to tsetse and hence infection.
 Additionally, this group of people has been found to not participate in active screening campaigns, which further increases their contribution to the spread of the disease.

-One vital problem that still remains unanswered is to determine exactly who the people in the “high-risk group” are, and subsequently to quantify the impact that they have on the disease dynamics.
-We also wish to look into what may happen if this group of people starts turning up to active screening, and whether we will be able to achieve elimination of the disease earlier if these people are prioritised during screening.
-In order to tackle this, we have started to develop an age-structured extension to the Warwick HAT model, which allows us to set different tsetse contact rates for different subsets of the population, stratified by both age and sex, and look at the impact of changing who participates in active screening.
-Our ultimate goal is to be able to fit our new model to specific age-structured data, which would allow us to guide policy makers and clinicians in HAT endemic countries into ensuring that their active screening campaigns focus on those in the population who are at greater risk.
+We have developed an age-structured extension to the Warwick HAT model, which allows us to set different tsetse contact rates for different subsets of the population, stratified by both age and sex, and look at the impact of changing who participates in active screening.
+Using an adaptive MCMC algorithm, we have been able to fit our model to age-structured HAT data from the DRC provided by the TRYPELIM project.
+With the resulting posterior parameter estimates, we have subsequently investigated different age-structured targeted active screening strategies, which will allow us to guide policy makers and clinicians in the DRC into ensuring that their interventions focus on those in the population who are at greater risk.

 Epidemics7, Dec 2019 (Charleston, SC, USA) - poster presentation.

 LMS Prospects in Mathematics, Sept 2019 (Lancaster University) - invited speaker.

 Infectious Disease Dynamics, Sept 2019 (Ambleside, Cumbria) - oral presentation.